 H.1.a.3.
-Affiliated Rotations: In addition to the \geq seventy four (74) weeks noted in H1.a.1. and H.1.a.2. above, a minimum of twenty four (24) weeks must be spent actively receiving patients in affiliated rotations.
+Affiliated Rotations: In addition to the $\geq$ seventy four (74) weeks noted in H1.a.1. and H.1.a.2. above, a minimum of twenty four (28) weeks must be spent actively receiving patients in affiliated rotations.
 During that time, the resident must be under the direct supervision of the affiliated specialist and must participate in the affiliated specialty to the level at which they are capable.
 The required affiliate rotations are as follows:

+H.1.a.3.a Eight (8) weeks of radiation oncology under the supervision of a Board-certified Radiation Oncologist.
+These must be completed in blocks of at least two weeks in duration.

-- H.1.a.3.a Four (4) weeks of radiation oncology - H.1.a.3.b One (1) week of clinical pathology (may be met through weekly/biweekly rounds) - H.1.a.3.c One (1) week of surgical pathology (may be met through weekly/biweekly rounds) - H.1.a.3.d Two (2) weeks of radiology (which may be met through weekly/biweekly rounds) - H.1.a.3.e Four (4) weeks of internal medicine
+H.1.a.3.b One (1) week of clinical pathology (may be met through weekly/biweekly rounds)

+H.1.a.3.c One (1) week of surgical pathology (may be met through weekly/biweekly rounds)

+H.1.a.3.d Two (2) weeks of radiology (which may be met through weekly/biweekly rounds)

+H.1.a.3.e Four (4) weeks of internal medicine